The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Menton

 Menton is a hidden gem on the Côte d’Azur.
-Only a 20-minute drive from Monte Carlo and very close to the Italian border, this would be a great choice for those with travelling in mind.
+Only a 20-minute drive from Monte Carlo and very close to the Italian border, this would be a great choice for those with traveling in mind.

 Here you’ll find museums and beautiful green spaces, such as the Botanique Exotique de Menton and Serre de la Madone.
 There are also some great beaches, and being so close to Monte Carlo means you can pop up for a spot of gambling whenever the mood takes you.